The Moon's Highs and Lows

 ...has a relatively confined summit area: Check.
 It rises steadily from all sides to a well-defined apex.

-For comparison, Fig 41 is the height profile of the tallest free-standing mountain on Earth - Mount Kilimanjaro.
+For comparison, Fig 51 is the height profile of the tallest free-standing mountain on Earth - Mount Kilimanjaro.
 It's 5.9 km high, rising from a plateau about 1 km high, making the base-to-peak height a landscape-commanding 4.9 km.
+See also Fig 19 for a simulation of how it measures up against other mountains.
 Can you imagine this wonder not being named?

 Even among peaks within ranges, very few stand out more from their surrounding terrain than Kilimanjaro.
-Mount Everest, for example, sits atop the Tibetan plateau at an elevation of around 5 km, resulting in a base-to-peak height of approximately 4 km, as Fig 46 shows.
+Mount Everest's base-to-peak height for example is on average 3.8 km, if its base is considered the Tibetan plateau, as Figs 19 and 56 show.
 Denali in Alaska, however, is one peak that surpasses Kilimanjaro in this measure.
 With a summit reaching 6.19 km above sea level and a sloping plains base with an average elevation of about 700m, Denali stands roughly 5.5 km above its base.
 So Denali, arguably the tallest mountain on Earth's dry land, would just manage to scrape into our list of tallest lunar peaks in Table 4.The tallest free-standing mountains on Earth, like Kilimanjaro, tend to be strato-volcanoes.
 These don't exist on the Moon because they're a product of colliding tectonic plates, and the Moon is a one-plate body.
 Kilimanjaro's upward-steepening (concave) slope is typical of strato-volcanoes and results from factors like earlier lava flows being more extensive than later ones, and progressive erosion of material from the volcano's flanks towards its base, intensified by eruptive events and earthquakes.While the Moon does have elevated volcanic features known as domes, they're a lot smaller than Earth's strato-volcanoes.
-Fig 42 shows a few different types that I imaged from my backyard.
+Fig 52 shows a few different types that I imaged from my backyard.
 The ones depicted in the top left panel are typical - they're low, wide, hemispherical structures with diameters ranging from 5 km to 15 km, heights in the hundreds of meters, and very gentle slopes up to 5°.
 Some have summit pits.
 They're composed of runny lava, which spreads thinly and doesn't accumulate easily.Contrasting with the classic domes, examples like the Arago Beta (β) dome in the Sea of Tranquility (top right panel) are larger, steeper, rougher and irregular.
 Their shape could be a result of small lava volumes oozing to the surface through multiple fractures, and their size and texture could be down to variations in the type and temperature of lava in the region.The Rumker Hills (bottom left panel), a cluster of domes atop a gently elevated mound, may owe their form to subsurface magma uplifting the area, or lava piling up around surface vents, or a combination of both.The Gruithuisen domes (bottom right panel) stand out, literally, as the Moon's tallest volcanic formations.
 Unlike typical mare lava, which is basaltic and no thicker than motor oil, these domes are composed of silica-rich lava that is more viscous.
 And because it's thicker, it moves slower and cools faster, and so is able to pile up into structures this size.

 But none of these domes rival the loftiness of the Moon's tallest mountains.
 So if those mountains aren't volcanic, why do some of them present as short ridges or even solitary peaks?
 It's because the rings of impact basins like Imbrium and SPA, where these peaks lie, are not as complete or well-defined as those of newer basins.
 For example Oriantale in Fig 14, being one of the Moon's most recent basins, remains well-preserved, but its peaks are comparatively smaller because the basin is.
 The size of a crater corresponds to its age; thus, the youngest basin, Oriantale, is the smallest, while the oldest, SPA, is the largest.
 Over time, impacts become less frequent and occur with smaller projectiles.
 So the older and larger basins are more likely to be degraded from subsequent large impacts, which can obliterate or obscure large portions of the rings, such as around SPA, or from mare volcanism, which can flood the interior depression with lava, reducing the extent of the rings or even burying parts of them, as seen in Imbrium.Speaking of mare volcanism, the most common kind of volcano on the Moon actually looks the least like one - a 'flood basalt' volcano - basically a stretch of land covered by widely spread lava from a single or series of eruptions originating from one or more fractures.
 Even thin lava, if it flows fast enough and for long enough, can create pretty thick slabs - like up to a few kilometers thick in Imbrium.
 As a result, the base of Mons Huygens for example is now at mare level, higher than when the basin first formed, and so Mons Huygens isn't as tall as it once was.
 Why a third of the nearside experienced flood basalt volcanism but the farside didn't, remains a puzzle in lunar science.